-4 Strongly Connected Components
+4.1 Strongly Connected Components

-Consider again the matrix

-$$\mathbf{A} = \begin{pmatrix} 1 & u & v & w \\ 0 & 2 & x & y \\ 0 & 0 & 3 & z \\ 0 & 0 & 0 & 4 \end{pmatrix}$$ which has the same characteristic polynomial.
+For the example above, the Hessenberg algorithm does not need to do any work since A is already in upper Hessenberg form.
+Now consider the matrix \mathbf{A}^T , i.e., which has the same characteristic polynomial.
 The algorithm would be required to do some actual reductions.
 This observation lead us to ask the following question: For what matrix structures can we compute the characteristic polynomial quickly?
 Consider a matrix of the form